core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 The PATCH method is used by CoOL clients to modify a subset of a datastore.

-To modify a datastore, the CoOL client send a CoAP PATH request to the URI of the targeted datastore.
-The payload of the FETCH request contains the list of data node instance to be updated, inserted or deleted.
-This list is encoded using a CBOR array and contain a sequence of pairs of "instance-identifier" and associated values.
+To modify a datastore, the CoOL client sends a CoAP PATH request to the URI of the targeted datastore.
+The payload of the FETCH request contains the list of data node instance(s) to be updated, inserted or deleted.
+This list is encoded using a CBOR array and contains a sequence of pairs of "instance-identifier" and associated values.

 Within each "instance-identifier", data nodes are identified using SIDs as defined by [I-D.somaraju-core-sid].
-SIDs within the list are encode as delta.
+SIDs within the list are encoded as delta.

-On reception, the list is processed by the CoOL server as follow:
+On reception, the list is processed by the CoOL server as follows:

 * If the targeted data instance already exists, this instance is replaced by the associated value (not merged).
 To update only some children of a collection, each child data node MUST be provided individually.